typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/components/tooltips.md

 The required markup for a tooltip is only a `data` attribute and `title` on the HTML element you wish to have a tooltip.
 The generated markup of a tooltip is rather simple, though it does require a position (by default, set to `top` by the plugin).

+{% callout warning %}
+#### Making tooltips work for keyboard and assistive technology users

+You should only add tooltips to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
+Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users.
+In addition, most assistive technologies currently do not announce the tooltip in this situation.
+{% endcallout %}

 {% highlight html %}
 <!-- HTML to write -->
 <a href="#" data-toggle="tooltip" title="Some tooltip text!">Hover over me</a>